Titoutee/chipper/README.md

 To launch a game, simply run `cargo run roms/some_game`, or any other path if you decided to add some roms.
-Running `cargo run` without any argument will simply run the `tetris` game give nwith the interpreter.
+Running `cargo run` without any argument will simply run the `tetris` game given with the interpreter.

 Have fun! :)